Professor Hitoshi Nasu

 His expertise extends to a wide range of international security law issues including peacekeeping, the protection of civilians in armed conflict, the responsibility to protect, human security, the protection of state secrets on national security grounds, regional security in the Asia-Pacific, disaster relief and management, security institutions and international rule of law, and new technologies and the law of armed conflict, with over 60 scholarly publications.

 He led and completed several major funded projects, including the legal regulation of military and security applications of nanotechnology (Australian Research Council, Project ID: DP110102637) and the legal analysis of regional security institutions in the Asia-Pacific (Australian Research Council, Project ID: DP130103683).
-He also served as a member of the International Law Association’s Study Group on Cyber Terrorism and International Law (2014- 2016) and is a core expert of the Manual on the International Law Applicable to Military Use of Outer Space (MILAMOS: 2016-2019).
+He also served as a member of the International Law Association’s Study Group on Cyber Terrorism and International Law (2014- 2016) and is a core expert of the Woomera Manual on International Law Applicable to Conflict in Outer Space.

 - The Concept of Security in International Law